SalomePlatform/smesh/doc/salome/gui/SMESH/input/1d_meshing_hypo.rst

 Number of Segments hypothesis
 #############################

 **Number of Segments** hypothesis can be applied for approximating edges by a definite number of mesh segments with length depending on the selected type of distribution of nodes.
-The default number of segments can be set via :ref:`nb_segments_pref` preference parameter.
+The default number of segments can be set via :ref:`Automatic Parameters / Default Number of Segments <nb_segments_pref>` preference parameter.

 The direction of the splitting is defined by the orientation of the underlying geometrical edge. **Reverse Edges** list box allows to specify the edges for which the splitting should be made in the direction opposing to their orientation.
 This list box is enabled only if the geometry object is selected for the meshing.
 In this case it is possible to select edges to be reversed either by directly picking them in the 3D viewer or by selecting the edges or groups of edges in the Object Browser.

-:ref:`reversed_edges_helper_anchor` group assists you in defining **Reversed Edges** parameter.
+:ref:`Helper <reversed_edges_helper_anchor>` group assists you in defining **Reversed Edges** parameter.

-You can set the type of node distribution for this hypothesis in the **Hypothesis Construction** dialog bog :
+You can set the type of node distribution for this hypothesis in the **Hypothesis Construction** dialog box:

 .. image:: ../images/a-nbsegments1.png
 	:align: center